rchillyard/Comparer/README.md

 for a case class, assuming that the fields are in order from most to least significant.

 Version 1.0.3 adds compareIterable, compareList, compareArray, compareTry, compareEither and compare7 thru compare10.
 Also Comparer[Boolean].

+Version 1.0.4 introduces the Kleenean trait and has Comparison return it with apply().
+Otherwise, no logic changes.